rev-dot-now/o/README.md

 ## Advanced Usage Examples

-Additionally, `o` provides a robust templating system enabling you to compose templates that have variables defined in them.
+Additionally, `O` provides a robust templating system enabling you to compose templates that have variables defined in them.
 Variables are surrounded in curly braces (example: `Hello {name}!`).

 The agent will attempt to infer the meaning of the variables from both the provided template and the variable name.